kohler/hotcrp/devel/apidoc/submissions.md

 `p=new` will create a new submission; the response will contain the chosen submission ID.

-Modifications are specified using a JSON object.
-There are three ways to provide that JSON, depending on the content-type of the request:
+The modification may be specified:

-1. As a JSON request body with content-type `application/json`.
+1. As a JSON request body (when the request body has content-type `application/json`).
-2. In a ZIP archive request body with content-type `application/zip`, as a file named `data.json`.
+2. As a ZIP archive (when the request body has content-type `application/zip`).
+The archive must contain a file named `data.json`; it may contain other files too.
-3. As a parameter named `json` in a normal `application/x-www-form-urlencoded` or `multipart/form-data` body.
+3. As a JSON-formatted request parameter named `json` (when the request body has content-type `application/x-www-form-urlencoded` or `multipart/form-data`).
+4. As a previously-uploaded JSON or ZIP file, represented by a upload token in the `upload` parameter.

-However it is provided, the JSON must define an object interpretable as a submission (or a subset of a submission).
-The properties of this object define the modifications to be applied to the submission.
+In all of these, the modification is defined by a JSON submission object.
+The properties of this object define the modifications applied to the submission.
+The object need not specify all submission properties; absent properties remain unchanged.

-The `p` parameter is optional; if unset, HotCRP uses the `pid` from the supplied JSON.
-If the `p` parameter and the JSON `pid` property are both present, then they must match.
+The `p` request parameter is optional.
+If it is unset, HotCRP uses the `pid` from the supplied JSON.
+If both the `p` parameter and the JSON `pid` property are present, however, then they must match.

 To test a modification, supply a `dry_run=1` parameter.
 This will test the uploaded JSON but make no changes to the database.